 Especially if you have a morning ceremony!
 I’ve seen couples who live in the Western part of San Francisco (the Outer Sunset for example), take a room closer to City Hall.
 They wanted to wake up closer to the building, and add a little luxury to what can be an impersonal experience.

 My previous couples have stayed in places like Hotel Kabuki, the Fairmont Hotel and the Palace – and had fab experiences!
-Even free upgrades 😉 Check out Airbnb for something special for this monumental occasion.
+Even free upgrades 😉 Check out Airbnb for something special for this momentous occasion.

 Stuck for places to go for your portrait session?
 Check out my article linked below!